neuland/micro-frontends/README.md

     $ curl http://127.0.0.1:3000/blue-buy?sku=t_porsche
     <button type="button">buy for 66,00 €</button>

-We are using the Custom Element tag name as the path.
-Attributes become query parameters.
-Now he have a way to server render the content of every component.
-When we combine this with with the Custom Element we get something that is quite close to a __Universal Web Component__:
+We are using the Custom Element tag name as the path name - attributes become query parameters.
+Now we have a way to server render the content of every component.
+When we combine this with the `<blue-buy>`-Custom Elements we get something that is quite close to a __Universal Web Component__:

     <blue-buy sku="t_porsche">
       <!--#include virtual="/blue-buy?sku=t_porsche" -->
     </blue-buy>

 The `#include` comment is part of [Server Side Includes](https://de.wikipedia.org/wiki/Server_Side_Includes), which is a feature that is available in most web servers.
-Yes, it's the same technique we used back in the days to show the current date on our web sites.
+Yes, it's the same technique we used back in the days to embed the current date on our web sites.
+There are also a few alternative techniques like [ESI](https://de.wikipedia.org/wiki/Edge_Side_Includes), [nodesi](https://github.com/Schibsted-Tech-Polska/nodesi), [compoxure](https://github.com/tes/compoxure) and [tailor](https://github.com/zalando/tailor), but for our projects SSI has proven itself as a simple and incredibly stable solution.

 The `#include` comment gets replaced with the response of `/blue-buy?sku=t_porsche` before the web server sends the complete page to the browser.

-Configuration in nginx looks something like this:
+The configuration in nginx looks like this:

     upstream team_blue {
       server team_blue:3001;